Wines to pair with fish

 Meaty fish dishes - Full-whites/Rosé/Light reds

-Check out: Oaked chardonnay, grenache blanc, marsanne, roussanne, rosé, pinot noir, gamay
+Recommended wine pairings: Oaked chardonnay, grenache blanc, marsanne, roussanne, rosé, pinot noir, gamay

 “Meaty” fish - you know the deal, those hefty mofos that bully other stuff in seas, rivers, lakes - wherever they can get away with it.
 We’re talking swordfish, barramundi, tuna, salmon, anything that gives a dense + firm fillet that you’d tend to pan-fry or roast.
 Whilst they’re a bit more robust than their light white cousins, they still prefer a lighter style of wine given they’re a lighter protein; bigger wines tend to have too much tannin for them to cope with.
 If you’re feeling red though, concentrate on light and juicy reds with lower tannins - plush rosés, delicate pinot noirs and ripe-fruited gamays are the catch of the day.

-Grilled or BBQed fish - Full-whites/Rosé/Light reds
+Grilled or Barbecued fish - Full-whites/Rosé/Light reds

-Check out: Oaked chardonnay, grenache blanc, marsanne, roussanne, rosé, pinot noir, gamay
+Recommended wine pairings: Oaked chardonnay, grenache blanc, marsanne, roussanne, rosé, pinot noir, gamay

 If you’re firing up the grill or the barbecue, a white that has a touch of smokiness through oak ageing (and a fuller body with it), will be a great complementary pairing to those smoky, grilled notes of the fish from the fire.
 Consider the other flavours in the mix too and opt for either a full white or a light red that you think has the potential to create the balance you’re looking for.